Mattel expects strong holiday season after Barbie boosts quarterly sales

 Kreiz said Barbie content on Netflix and an upcoming movie starring Margot Robbie would help maintain the brand’s popularity in the coming months, while a new Hot Wheels video game would do the same for the toy car brand.

-Overall gross billings for Barbie, Mattel's biggest brand, jumped 46% to $291.3 million in the second quarter, while Hot Wheels' billings surged 67% to $227.4 million.
+Overall gross billings for Barbie, Mattel’s biggest brand, jumped 46% to $291.3 million in the second quarter ended June 30, while Hot Wheels’ billings surged 67% to $227.4 million.

-In comparison, Hasbro Inc (HAS.O) reported a 54% jump in quarterly revenue on Monday helped by demand for role-playing games and toys based on popular Marvel movie characters. read more
+In comparison, Hasbro reported a 54% jump in quarterly revenue on Monday helped by demand for role-playing games and toys based on popular Marvel movie characters.

 “We do feel very good about the upcoming holiday season,” Mattel’s Kreiz said, despite the company raising prices in the second half of the year to cover higher commodity and transportation costs.

-Mattel reported second-quarter total net sales of $1.03 billion, beating analysts' estimates of $878.8 million, according to IBES data from Refinitiv.
+Mattel reported second-quarter total net sales of $1.03 billion, beating analysts’ average estimate of $878.8 million, according to IBES data from Refinitiv.

-Excluding items, Mattel reported a profit of 3 cents per share, compared with estimates of a loss of 5 cents per share.
+Excluding certain items, Mattel reported a profit of 3 cents per share.
+(Reporting by Uday Sampath in Bengaluru; Editing by Shinjini Ganguli)

 Our Standards: The Thomson Reuters Trust Principles.